The Walker family who run Zesta Kitchens has a special place in their hearts for Alkira.

 The Walker family have been blessed to be part of this amazing community.
 Ron Walker has been heavily involved in the Board at Alkira and this new Springfield Appeal will be another way to donate and support.

 The “Alkira Springfield Appeal” is a proposed new specialised, architectural designed Springfield Road Hub.
 It will be a facility that delivers individualised care to Alkira’s older community and those requiring specialised care, often require one on one.
 All communities will benefit from a “purpose-built community hub“.
 The state of the art disability access and equipment and multi-sensory environments are part of the design.
-Alkira has received some funding to build the Springfield Hub but a further $1,650,000 is needed.
+Alkira has received some funding to build the Springfield Hub but further donations are needed.

 Zesta Kitchens is a proud supporter and donator to the Alkira Springfield Build.
 For further information on the Alkira Springfield Appeal and how you can be part of donating to build this community click here